NTIA/scos-sensor/README.md

 ### Sensor Authentication And Permissions

-The sensor can be configured to authenticate using OAuth JWT access tokens from an external authorization server or using Djnago Rest Framework Token Authentication.
+The sensor can be configured to authenticate using OAuth JWT access tokens from an external authorization server or using Django Rest Framework Token Authentication.

 #### Django Rest Framework Token Authentication